Illawarra Steelers: Joint venture

-Name, Emblem and Mascot
+Name, emblem and mascot

 The name "Steelers" was chosen in reference to the local Port Kembla Steelworks, which was the Illawarra region's largest economy employer.
 (BHP, who owned the steelworks, eventually sponsored the team for most of their existence.)
 Other names considered were "Lions" and "Steelies".
 The actual 'Steelers' name came after a competition was run to choose a name.
 The name was chosen by Dapto High School student Roger White, who was also a fan of the Pittsburgh Steelers NFL team in the United States.
 Roger responded to a competition published in the Illawarra Mercury Newspaper.

 Their mascot from 1982 to 1998 was the legendary "Stanley, the Steel Avenger", also commonly referred to as "Stanley the Steeler".
 Stanley holds the dubious honour of being the only team mascot in Rugby League history to be sent from the field.
 In Round 20 of the 1995 season, Illawarra hosted Balmain at Steelers Stadium.
 A fight between players spilled over the sideline, with Stanley reaching in to separate players.
 The referee instantly sent Stanley off, whilst the fight ensued.

 Colours

 The original Steelers jersey was all scarlet with two white hooped stripes on each sleeve.
 The alternate design was the same colours in reverse.
 The club kept this design until 1995, adding a third stripe on each sleeve and three hoops around the middle of the jersey to the white alternate jersey, then adopting the same design for the scarlet jersey in 1997.
 The Steelers simplistic design compared well with the many "space-aged" designs of several other clubs that came and went each season throughout the Super League period and into the 2000s.
 For the Steelers heritage days in 2005 and 2010, the Dragons wore an Illawarra heritage jersey, which was the same as the original Steelers jumper.
 This move proved very popular amongst former Illawarra fans.
 From 2011 to 2013, the Dragons wore an alternate jersey based on the original Steelers' design.

 The colours scarlet and white were automatically chosen as they were long worn by Illawarra representative teams in several sports.
 Local miners uniforms in the early 20th century were scarlet and some associate this with the reason for it becoming the region's sporting colours.
 It is also the colour of the Illawarra Flame Tree, another symbol of the region.

 The Illawarra Cutters wore a kit similar to that of the club's 1980s and early 1990s design.

 Many of the current NRL clubs are reverting to more simplistic jerseys, such as Illawarra's fellow 1982 entrants Canberra.

-The junior Illawarra sides such as the Harold Matthews and SG Ball sides currently wear the 1980s design.
+The junior Illawarra sides such as the Harold Matthews Cup and S. G. Ball Cup sides currently wear the 1980s design.

+In 2025, the St George Illawarra club brought back Steelers home concept, along with shorts and socks, reflecting the triple hoop design from 1997 & 1998.